dj-pearson/Roblox-Tycoon/UI_Module_Loading_Fix_Plan.md

-# UI and Module Loading Fix Plan
+# UI and Module Loading Fix Plan (✓ COMPLETED)

 ## Overview

 Based on the latest output logs, we've identified several critical issues causing UI elements and scripts to fail loading.
-This plan outlines our approach to systematically fix these issues.
+This plan outlined our approach to systematically fix these issues, which has now been fully implemented.

+**Implementation Status: COMPLETE** - All systems have been implemented and are ready for integration testing.

 ## 1. CoreRegistry and ModuleLoader Fixes ✓